crashoverride777/swifty-sk-scroll-view/README.md

 # SwiftySKScrollView

 A helper class to add a UIScrollView to your SpriteKit scenes.
-This helper only really works well if your game is either in landscape or portrait, which normally is fairly standard for a game anyway.
-Depending on your scene scale mode cropping could occur so you might have play around with your settings to get the best result.

-The helper will also automatically forward button presses to the scene and button presses on nodes.
-Therefore in your SKScenes and SKSpriteNode sublcass the touches method will fire as usual.
+The helper will automatically forward button presses in the SKScene and on Node subclass.

-This helper works best for smaller scrollable lists for things such as character select screens.

-If you want something like a level select screen where there will be alot of buttons than its best to use a UICollectionView as it will make your life easier and the menu more efficient due to cell reusage.
-You can easily subclass UICollectionView in similar fashion to this helper.
+It works best for smaller scrollable lists for things such as character select screens.
+If you want something like a level select screen where there will be alot of buttons than its better to use a UICollectionView.

-# # How to use
+# How to use

 - Step 1: Add the SwiftySKScrollView.swift file to your project